 Learning Hubs narrow the focus of enquiry about evidence for faith groups’ activities and contributions to wellbeing, development and humanitarian aid.
 Each Learning Hub is made up of expert stakeholders including practitioners, policy makers and academics and is led by Co-Chairs drawn from those sectors.

 - Review, map, and assess what is already known about the role and impact of faith groups on the health and well-being of local communities

-- Effectively communicate existing evidence in ways that engage and inform key stakeholders;
+- Work to effectively communicate existing evidence in ways that engage and inform key stakeholders;

 - Work with policy makers and practitioners to identify gaps in knowledge and needs for evidence;